If you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite or nausea

 What does the test result mean?

 In pancreatitis which is a severe inflammation of the pancreas, amylase concentrations are usually very high, often 5-10 times normal.
-Increased amylase concentrations may also indicate cancer of the pancreas, gallbladder disease, a perforated ulcer, obstruction of the intestinal tract, mumps or ectopic pregnancy.
+However, the degree of elevation does not correlate with the severity of pancreatitis.
+Increased amylase concentrations may also indicate cancer of the pancreas, acute appendicitis, gallbladder disease, a perforated ulcer, obstruction of the intestinal tract, mumps or ectopic pregnancy.
 Increased blood amylase with normal or low urine amylase may indicate decreased kidney function or the presence of macroamylase, when amylase is attached to other proteins and accumulates in blood.
-High amylase concentrations due to macroamylase is not a indicator of disease.
+A high amylase result due to macroamylase is not an indicator of disease.
+Some people tend to have higher amylase levels than others; this includes people of African or Asian descent.
+Having slightly high results does not necessarily mean there is underlying disease.

 Is there anything else I should know?